Four takeaways from Gophers men's basketball vs. St. Francis Brooklyn

 The Gophers were supposed to be longer and more athletic this season, but they didn't really put that on display until Friday's victory.

-Freshmen Joshua Ola-Joseph and Pharrel Payne, who are the team's most explosive players, combined for four slams on the night.
-Johnson couldn't make up his mind when asked who was the better dunker on the team.
+Ola-Joseph and Payne, who are the team's most explosive players, combined for four slams on the night.
+Johnson couldn't make up his mind when asked who was the better dunker.

 The 6-7, 215-pound Ola-Joseph brought the crowd to its feet with a poster dunk on a St. Francis Brooklyn defender in the lane with two minutes left for a 70-48 lead.